How to Become a Freemason

 Do you believe that it is more important to give than to receive?

 Freemasons are involved in many civic and Masonic charities because we are obligated to help others in need.
 Much of our help is given anonymously, as Masons are not seeking fame or accolades.
-Gratitude comes from helping others overcome adversity to improve their lives.
+Gratitude comes from assisting others in overcoming adversity to improve their lives.

 Do you feel that there's something more to life than financial success?